 The data on this website came from cancer clinical trials supporting FDA approval of a specific cancer drug.
 This information was voluntarily provided by the company making the cancer drug and was reviewed by the FDA at the time of drug approval.
 The FDA does not endorse any drug, company, or specific patient-reported outcome measure (survey or questionnaire).

 Information in the drug label is from the doctors’ reports of adverse events that occurred during the clinical trial.
 Adverse events are unexpected medical problems that occur during a trial.
 The drug under study may or may not have caused these adverse events.
 The information on Project Patient Voice is from the same trial but includes symptomatic adverse event data (symptoms) that was reported directly by trial participants.
+Again, the drug under study may or may not have caused these adverse events.
 Questions about symptoms were asked to participants.
 These symptoms were chosen by the drug company to cover known side effects of the drugs under study.

 In this pilot, FDA will provide on their website information on patient-reported symptoms collected during the first six months of treatment in cancer clinical trials.
 The pilot is currently limited to one drug trial.
 The purpose of this pilot is to get feedback from the public on the usability of the website.
 The FDA hopes to expand this to include more cancer drug trials.

 The table at the bottom of this webpage shows a row for each drug profile.
 Each trial name within the table can be clicked on to view a table of the patient-reported symptoms collected during the trial.
 Some symptoms were reported based on symptom severity, and others frequency, amount, or occurrence.
 Each symptom in the table can be clicked on to open a new webpage showing bar and pie charts.